Extended Sobolev Scale on Non-Compact Manifolds: Introduction

-Furthermore, in analogy with a ``quadratic interpolation" result of~\cite{MM-15} for bounded domains $\Omega\subset\RR^n$ with Lipschitz boundary, we show that (see theorem~\ref{T:main-3} below) the class $H^{\varphi}(X)$ is closed under interpolation with a function parameter.
-In theorems~\ref{T:main-4} and~\ref{T:main-6} we establish further properties of the scale $H^{\varphi}(X)$, including the density of $\xcomp$ (smooth compactly supported functions) in $H^{\varphi}(X)$ and an embedding result $H^{\varphi}(X)\hookrightarrow C^{k}_{b}(X)$, where $C^{k}_{b}(X)$ stands for $C^k$-bounded functions on $X$.
+Furthermore, in analogy with a ``quadratic interpolation" result of~\cite{MM-15} for bounded domains $\Omega\subset\RR^n$ with Lipschitz boundary, we show that (see Theorem~\ref{T:main-3} below) the class $H^{\varphi}(X)$ is closed under interpolation with a function parameter.
+In Theorem~\ref{T:main-4} and Theorem~\ref{T:main-6} we establish further properties of the scale $H^{\varphi}(X)$, including the density of $\xcomp$ (smooth compactly supported functions) in $H^{\varphi}(X)$ and an embedding result $H^{\varphi}(X)\hookrightarrow C^{k}_{b}(X)$, where $C^{k}_{b}(X)$ stands for $C^k$-bounded functions on $X$.

-According to the theory of the proper uniform pseudo-differential operators (PUPDOs) on manifolds of bounded geometry (see section~\ref{SS-1-18} below for details), developed in~\cite{MS-1} for unimodular Lie groups and subsequently generalized in~\cite{Kor-91} to manifolds of bounded geometry, a PUPDO $A$ of order $m\in\RR$ on a manifold of bounded geometry $X$ extends to a bounded linear operator $A\colon H^{(s)}(X)\to H^{(s-m)}(X)$.
-With this in mind, we use the interpolation result of theorem~\ref{T:main-2} to prove the corresponding mapping property for PUPDOs in the scale $H^{\varphi}(X)$, $\varphi\in RO$; see theorem~\ref{T:main-5} below.
+According to the theory of the proper uniform pseudo-differential operators (PUPDOs) on manifolds of bounded geometry (see Section~\ref{SS-1-18} below for details), developed in~\cite{MS-1} for unimodular Lie groups and subsequently generalized in~\cite{Kor-91} to manifolds of bounded geometry, a PUPDO $A$ of order $m\in\RR$ on a manifold of bounded geometry $X$ extends to a bounded linear operator $A\colon H^{(s)}(X)\to H^{(s-m)}(X)$.
+With this in mind, we use the interpolation result of Theorem~\ref{T:main-2} to prove the corresponding mapping property for PUPDOs in the scale $H^{\varphi}(X)$, $\varphi\in RO$; see Theorem~\ref{T:main-5} below.
+For mapping properties of pseudo-differential operators in the context of Besov spaces and Triebel--Lizorkin spaces on manifolds of bounded geometry, see~\cite{Sk-98}.
+For further development of the uniform localization technique and its applications to the spectral theory of elliptic operators, see~\cite{T-99}.

-As in the corresponding definition in~\cite{MM-21} for closed manifolds, working in the setting of a manifold of bounded geometry $X$, for $\varphi\in RO$ and for a first-order PUPDO $A$ of elliptic type (see definition~\ref{D-6-x} below) satisfying $(Au,u)\geq \|u\|^2$ for all $u\in\xcomp$, we define the so-called extended Hilbert $A$-scale $H_{A}^{\varphi}(X)$.
-With this background, in theorem~\ref{T:main-7} we show that, up to norm equivalence, we have $H_{A}^{\varphi}(X)=H^{\varphi}(X)$.
+As in the corresponding definition in~\cite{MM-21} for closed manifolds, working in the setting of a manifold of bounded geometry $X$, for $\varphi\in RO$ and for a first-order PUPDO $A$ of elliptic type (see Definition~\ref{D-6-x} below) satisfying $(Au,u)\geq \|u\|^2$ for all $u\in\xcomp$, we define the so-called extended Hilbert $A$-scale $H_{A}^{\varphi}(X)$.
+With this background, in Theorem~\ref{T:main-7} we show that, up to norm equivalence, we have $H_{A}^{\varphi}(X)=H^{\varphi}(X)$.